This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 You’ve seen how birds use loud cries for survival, but did you know they’re also masters of environmental adaptation?
 Birds fine-tune their vocalizations to suit their habitats, like nature’s sound engineers.
 Here’s how they adapt:

-• Mountain birds adjust their calls to echo off rocky terrain
+- Mountain birds, often found in diverse habitats like Rocky Mountain ecosystems, adjust their calls to echo off rocky terrain

 Development of Communication Skills